People say the best cycling in Alabama is biking in Gulf Shores and Orange Beach. We had to check it out for ourselves, and it was magnificent.

 Infinity Bicycles 55-Mile Ride (55 miles)

 Truth in advertising, I did not cycle this route.
-I learned about it while researching our trip, drove the route, and stopped at Infinity Bicycles to discuss it with Steven Taylor, the store manager.
-I decided that I didn’t want to solo ride this route, primarily because of the narrow roads and the high-speed traffic on US-98.
+I learned about it while researching our trip, drove the route, and stopped at Infinity Bicycles, an authorized Trek dealer.
+I discussed the ride with Steven Taylor, the store manager and decided that I didn’t want to solo ride this route, because of the narrow roads and the high-speed traffic on US-98.
 If you’re feeling uncertain, you can click around on the Google Maps street-level view and see how it feels for you.
 One nice thing about a solo ride is that you can make the 10-mile detour to check out Bamahenge and the Dinosaurs in the Wood.
 But, as a solo rider, I would recommend a mirror and daytime riding light.

 I am excited to try this as a shop ride with a group of riders.
 It sounds fun, fast, and a great way to meet local riders.
 I know I feel more comfortable riding in the peloton for increased visibility at the right time of day with knowledgeable riders who know the shortcuts around some of the busy road sections.